IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 #### Prompt override
 There must be a way to override the prompt from a command line switch to allow the execution of non interactive scripts.

-For the configrmation [y/N] prompt use the -f force option.
+For the confirmation [y/N] prompt use the -f force option.

 ### 2.11.
 Table Output